ATS Optimization

 8

-The target is a resume that scores well because it genuinely matches the role — not one that game the score by unnatural repetition.
-Aim for each important keyword to appear once or twice in context.
+The target is a resume that scores well because it genuinely matches the role — not one that games the score through unnatural repetition.
+Aim for each important keyword to appear once or twice in meaningful context.

 ✅ Check your score in real time